sourceduty/Currencies/README.md

 Government and Economic Strategies: Decisions might also be influenced by government policies aimed at reducing manufacturing expenses or improving the security and efficiency of currency circulation.

 In conclusion, whether $1 coins or $1 notes are better largely depends on the specific goals, contexts, and preferences of a country.
 Coins generally offer better long-term economic and environmental benefits, while notes can be more convenient and cheaper to produce initially.
 Each country weighs these factors differently based on its unique circumstances.

+#
+###  Infrastructure and Systems

+Analyzing the infrastructure and systems supporting $1 coins and notes across different continents involves looking at how each region manages, distributes, and utilizes these denominations in their economies.
+The differences largely depend on the economic strategies, technological advancements, and cultural preferences prevalent in each continent.

+#### North America

+United States: The U.S. primarily uses $1 notes, supported by a well-established infrastructure that includes ATMs and cash registers tailored to handle paper currency efficiently.
+Despite the introduction of $1 coins, public preference and existing systems favor notes.

+Canada: Canada has moved away from $1 notes in favor of coins, known as "loonies."
+The Canadian economy benefits from a coin-centric system where vending machines, public transportation fare machines, and other automated services are optimized for coin usage, reducing the cost of money handling.

+#### Europe

+European countries, particularly those in the Eurozone, use coins for one euro and two euros.
+The infrastructure here is highly adapted to coins with extensive use in all forms of commerce, supported by machines that are compatible with coins for public transport, shopping carts, and small retail transactions.

+#### Asia

+Japan: Japan uses both coins and notes extensively.
+The ¥100 coin is roughly equivalent to $1 and is widely used across the country.
+Japanese vending machines, which are ubiquitous, accept coins extensively, demonstrating a robust infrastructure for coin usage.

+China and India: These countries primarily use notes for their lower denominations equivalent to $1.
+Their vast populations and the volume of cash transactions necessitate an infrastructure that can quickly and efficiently handle a high volume of notes.

+#### Oceania

+Australia and New Zealand: Both countries have transitioned to $1 coins, which are seen as more durable and suited to their advanced automated payment systems including public transport and parking meters.

+#### South America

+In many South American countries, both coins and notes are used for amounts around $1.
+Infrastructure tends to be more varied with a mix of old and new technologies, and there is often less investment in systems specifically tailored to one form of currency over the other.

+#### Africa

+The use of $1 equivalent varies widely across African nations, with a mixture of notes and coins based on the country.
+Many African countries have infrastructures that are less adapted to automated payment systems, and cash transactions are still predominantly handled manually.

+#### Summary

+Continents like North America and Europe have sophisticated systems that can handle both coins and notes, though the preference may lean towards one based on historical usage, public preference, and economic calculations.
+In contrast, continents like Africa and some parts of Asia might prioritize notes due to their ease of transport and simplicity in manual transactions.
+The choice between using $1 coins or notes and the supporting infrastructure reflects a balance between technological capability, economic strategy, and cultural habit.

 <br>
 </details>